Ocean Economics - Gladden Spit, Belize

 3- What is the structure and distribution of economic rents along the “commercial chain” of the local fishing industry?

-The objective of our work in Belize is to qualify and quantify social economic values of the Gladden Spit Marine Management Area (MMA).
-We will determine the economic value of natural environments within the MMA under present conditions and estimate future values associated with alternative management scenarios.
-The purpose of the study is to aid in conservation decision-making and management.
-In the process, we aim to identify appropriate research methods to be repeated over time and replicated at other marine sites.
-This will be the first study of this kind in Belize.
+The objective of our work in Belize was to qualify and quantify social economic values of the Gladden Spit Marine Management Area (MMA).
+We determined the economic value of natural environments within the MMA under present conditions and estimated future values associated with alternative management scenarios.
+The purpose of the study was to aid in conservation decision-making and management.
+In the process, we identified appropriate research methods to be repeated over time and replicated at other marine sites.
+This was the first study of this kind in Belize.

 Background